-The field density of the compacted material shall be not less than 98% of the maximum density, as determined according to ATM 207 or ATM 212.
+The field density of the compacted material shall be not less than 98% of the maximum density or as shown on the Plans, as determined according to ATM 207 or ATM 212.
 The in-place field density and moisture content shall be determined according to ATM 213.
-Pea gravel does not require compaction.